 Types of Dental Implants

 - Single-tooth implant (implant + crown): Replaces one missing tooth without touching the teeth next to it.
+A single titanium post supports one custom crown.

 - Implant-supported bridge: Replaces several missing teeth in a row using implants as support instead of relying on natural teeth.
+For three consecutive missing teeth, only two implants may be needed.
+One on each side of the gap to securely anchor a bridge.

 - Implant-supported denture: A denture that “snaps” or attaches to implants for a stronger hold than traditional dentures.
+Typically, only four implants are necessary to support an entire arch of prosthetic teeth.

 - Full-arch implants (full mouth replacement): Replaces an entire upper or lower arch of teeth using several implants to support a full set of fixed teeth.
+These durable, implant-secured dentures help maintain jawbone health and preserve the natural shape of your face.
+These prevent the sunken appearance associated with tooth loss.

 - Mini dental implants (in select cases): Smaller implants that may be used when space is limited or for added denture support.